 In the gradual buildup that is our bike tour, we head out on a pleasant ride to the Kuang Sii Waterfall.
 This is a relatively easy ride with just two sustained hills on a paved surface.
-After clearing the town the road takes you through some lovely villages and up through teak plantations with the Mekong on your right.
-We reach the waterfall late morning and after visiting the inquisitive crowd of Asiatic black bears at the Free the Bears enclosure, there is some time for a swim in beautifully refreshing, aqua water before lunch.
+After clearing the town, the road takes you through some lovely villages and up through teak plantations with the Mekong on your right.
+We reach the waterfall late morning and after visiting the inquisitive crowd of Asiatic black bears at the Free the Bears enclosure, there is some time for a swim in refreshing water before lunch.
 After some time to digest our meal, it's time for a hike.
-It's a relatively easy walk, but a great experience as we climb up through the lush forest surrounding the waterfall and then along a forested ridge.
+It's an enjoyable and relatively easy walk up through the lush forest surrounding the waterfall and then along a forested ridge.
 After two hours walking, we arrive in a Hmong Village where our bikes are waiting.
 Then it's time for a great, mostly downhill ride back to Luang Prabang.
 Meals: BL

 Boat to Pak Beng

-Today is a day off the bikes, but a highly enjoyable one all the same.
+Today is a day off the bikes, a highly enjoyable one all the same.
 We ride a comfortable, wooden boat known as "The Slow Boat" up the Mekong River.
 It's a full day cruising, so a good book, perhaps a pack of cards and all your best travel stories are on the packing list.
-If you forget to pack any of these, you can just gaze out the window at the stunning landscape that awaits you at every turn.
+Or you may enjoy just gazing out the window at the stunning landscape that awaits you at every turn.
 You'll see water buffalo being bathed, fish being caught and plenty of kids doing backflips into the small pools on the side of the river.
 If you are really lucky you might even see an elephant or two as they come down for a bath from the forest.
 We arrive into Pak Beng late afternoon.
 This is one of those mandatory transit hubs as boats cannot make the full distance between the Thai border town of Chiang Khong and Luang Prabang in a day, so everyone stops here for the night.
 We are in one of the better accommodation establishments where we can enjoy a drink overlooking that fascinating river while the sun bids us farewell.
 Meals: BLD